mfrachet/acodingdance/blog/a-tale-of-bounded-components.md

 This is a _fine_ approach and it works as long as we accept to manage the state of the `<Radio />` components in every of their parents.

-But there is something that we lost: **the linked nature of radio buttons**.
+However, in this code, there is something that we lost: **the linked nature of radio buttons**.
+Or at least the _family_ link of the radio elements.

+Of course the selected value will be reflected thanks to the parent state.
+But the radio group is dependent on the parent and not only on itself.
+On the web platform for example, there are no parent to manage the link between the elements.

-### Using a global state management (let's say Redux)
+### Using a global state management tool (let's say Redux)

-We can also rely on a global state management that will store the actual selected value and provide it across the app:
+We can also rely on a global state management tool that will store the actual selected value and provide it across the app:

 ```jsx
 const mapStateToProps = (state, ownProps) => ({